ibe-uw/BaNaNA/README.md

 ## Configurate BaNaNA

-Adjust the analysis for your specific case modify further oprions in the `config.yaml` file. ***The exemplary config file is located in the folder `test_data`.***
+Adjust the analysis for your specific case modify further options in the `config.yaml` file. ***The exemplary config file is located in the folder `suppl`.***

 * `sample_name`: Provide names of you samples.

 The names should not contain any special signs except `-` and `_`.
 Also they need to be the same as the names of the FASTQ files.
-For example, if your files are `BAB10.fastq` and MIK3.fastq`, then the `sample_name` option should look like this:
+For example, if your files are `BAB10.fastq` and `MIK3.fastq`, then the `sample_name` option should look like this:

 ```
 sample_name: